Our site is in Beta Live, we welcome your feedback to help us improve the site.

 Newcastle upon Tyne

-Any complaint should be made using an appropriate complaint form which can be requested from the Council's Assistant Director Legal Services or Service Manager Democratic Services at the above address.
+Any complaint should be made using the complaint form which can be requested from the Council's Assistant Director Legal Services or Service Manager Democratic Services at the above address.

-As part of the Arrangements, the Localism Act 2011 provides that the Council must appoint at least one Independent Person, whose views must be sought by the Council before it takes a decision on a complaint which is being investigated, and whose views may also be sought by the Council, or the member against whom the complaint has been made, at any stage in the process.
+As part of the Arrangements, the Council has to appoint at least one Independent Person, whose views must be sought by the Council before it takes a decision on a complaint which is being investigated, and whose views may also be sought by the Council, or the member against whom the complaint has been made, at any stage in the process.

 The Council has appointed two Independent Persons.